syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 s3client.create_bucket(Bucket="public-scope-bucket",ACL="public-read")
 ```

-There are further predefined ACLs (or as in AWS called canned ACLs) which may not all be supported by the implementation of our object storage.
+There are further predefined ACLs (called canned ACLs in AWS) which may not all be supported by the implementation of our object storage.
+For more information please have a look at our related [Object Storage reference guide](../../04.Reference/05.object-storage/docs.en.md).

 ### Custom ACLs

 To setup a more fine grained control on who can access which buckets or objects we have to define our own ACLs.
 S3cmd as well as the boto3 python library support setting ACLs on bucket and object level.
 We can narrow down ACLs for user names, group names and project IDs to specific values:

-* grant-write -> rights to modify/delete resource
+* write -> grants rights to modify/delete resources
-* grant-read -> rights to read/list resource
+* read -> grants rights to read/list resources
-* grant-read-acp -> rights to read/list ACLs
+* read-acp -> grants rights to read/list ACLs
-* grant-write-acp -> rights to modify resources
+* write-acp -> grants rights to modify ACLs
-* grant-full-control -> grants all rights : read + write + read-acp + write-acp
+* full-control -> grants all rights : read + write + read-acp + write-acp

-We will take a look at the different schemes in the folowing sections.
+We will take a look at the different schemes how and where we can use these values in the folowing sections.

 ##### User scope